albeva/expr-solver/README.md

 }
 ```

-This will evaluate the hardcoded expression `2 + 3 * 4` and print the result.
+This will evaluate mathematical expressions and print the results.

 ## Testing